Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Related Literature

-Going beyond the parametric setting, \citet{hong2020finite} consider multi-product pricing problem without covariates.
-The proposed algorithm achieves the regret lower bound in parametric setting.
-They show that under some curvature conditions, such as concavity/convexity, the nonparametric pricing problems are not necessarily more difficult to solve than the parametric ones.
-Considering the contextual information, \citet{chen2018nonparametric} propose a nonparametric pricing policy that adaptively splits the covariate space into smaller bins and offers similar prices for customers with features belonging to the same bins.
-The policy achieves a near-optimal regret of $O((\log T)^2 T^{(2+d_x)/(4+d_x)})$, which indeed depends on $d_x$ exponentially.
+Going beyond the parametric setting, \citet{chen2021nonparametric} propose a nonparametric pricing policy achieving a near-optimal regret $O((\log T)^2 T^{(2+d_x)/(4+d_x)})$, which indeed depends on $d_x$ exponentially.
 A similar dependence is found in network revenue management \citep{besbes2012blind} in which the dimension of the decision space $d_y$ appears in the regret $O(T^{(2+d_y)/(3+d_y)})$.
 Therefore, the dimension of the covariate significantly complicates the learning problem in the nonparametric formulation.
 Our work proposes a dimension reduction method that significantly mitigates the dimensionality problem.
 Although we formulate the problem for online learning in general, our approach is applicable to dynamic pricing with consumer features.